5.29.23

 We’d love to help you with a mortgage or home equity line of credit.

-How the home buying process is different when you already own a home.
+How is the home buying process different when you already own a home?

 Buying a home when you already have one comes with a unique set of challenges that are not applicable to a first-time home purchase.
 Here’s how the process might be different from the last time you bought a home.

-A change in buying power
+You could see a change in your buying power

 The current reality of higher interest rates will affect you both as a home seller and home buyer.